Pastoral Narrative Therapy Course

 CHOOSE YOUR LEARNING CAMPUS

-Campus section PNT25A
+Campus section PNT26A

 Electronic registration preferred

-Campus section PNT54B
+Campus section PNT26B

 Official current licensed partners

-Campus section PNT25C
+Campus section PNT26C

 Areas not mentioned and local partnerships

 The following areas have not had student registrations that consistently allow for annual local intake.
-Students must register for online studies (PNT25A).
+Students must register for online or Pretoria-local studies (PNT26A).
 However, prospective students or prospective partners (churches or organisations) who see themselves helping to develop local capacity at a faster rate to address the need in different areas, they should reach out to us as soon as possible.
 Such students may well be sponsored partly or fully by us.
 For partnering churches or organisations, most of the fees are reinvested into the local initiative.
 We’d be delighted to hear from other counselling or pastoral centres.

 • George (South Cape);